byllgrim/ansicurses/README.md

 I only implement what I need to run [mvi](https://github.com/byllgrim/mvi).
 If you need anything else, it should be easy send a patch.

+Neither does it use alternative buffer.
+Everything is printed in the same terminal that executed the program.